 Usually, pies will call for short pastry dough, aka pasta frolla which needs to be rolled out.

 For this rice ricotta pie, there is no need to roll out any dough.
 Let me explain.

-Simply whisk the ingredients together in a medium sized bowl and pour it into your spring form pan or pie plate.
+Simply whisk the ingredients together in a medium-sized bowl and pour it into your springform pan or pie plate.
 Spread the batter to cover the entire surface of the bottom.

 Set it aside while we prepare the filling.

 UPDATE: Some of you have successfully made this pie without the crust.
-I recently tried it and was very pleased withe the results.
+I recently tried it and was very pleased with the results.
 If you are looking for a ricotta pie recipe without crust, simply eliminate this part.

-At this point, the crust part of this pie is at the bottom of our pan (unbaked); the rice is cooling off; and we are ready to start whisking some eggs.
+At this point, the crust part of this pie is at the bottom of our pan (unbaked); the rice is cooling off, and we are ready to start whisking some eggs.

 This part of the recipe is very straightforward.
-Feel free to use your stand mixer, a hand held mixer or even a whisk.
+Feel free to use your stand mixer, a handheld mixer, or even a whisk.

 In a large mixing bowl, whisk the remaining ingredients together -one by one.
 Finally, incorporate the rice with a wooden spoon, making sure to break up any clumped rice.
 The mixture will be a little on the liquid side.